Nexis-Network/homepage/content/docs/connect/connection-errors.md

 </CodeBlock>

 Check your connection to see if it is defined correctly.
-Your Exzo Network connection string can be obtained from the **Connection Details** widget on the Exzo Network **Dashboard**.
+Your Nexis Network connection string can be obtained from the **Connection Details** widget on the Nexis Network **Dashboard**.
 It appears similar to this:

 <CodeBlock shouldWrap>